yechiav/is-it-really-Trump-/README.md

 # is it really Trump??
-trump tweets detection and other NLP goodies
+Trump tweets detection and other NLP goodies

+## Taks:
+### detection of Real trump user by tweets content
+in this task we proved that in simple NLP tools it is possible to detect Trump by his tweets contant, the dataset is couple of thousands tweets from Trump’s account posted between early 2015 and mid 2017.
+#### process:

+### prerequisites
+- seaborn
+- Pandas
+- Numpy
+- WordCloud
+- nltk